Probing neutrino magnetic moments and the XENON1T excess with coherent elastic solar neutrino scattering: Numerical Results

-\item It has been shown in Figure~\ref{constraints:NDP} that the $\nu_{a}$MM constraints can hardly reach the parameter space of the Xenon1T excess using the considered experimental scenarios.
-Therefore in Figure~\ref{req:detector} we further illustrate the requirements of different target materials to reach the $\nu_{a}$MM sensitivity with $\mu_{\nu_{l}}=10^{-11}\mu_B$ (90\%C.L.) as functions of the exposure and detection threshold..
-It is clearly that within the feasible exposure range at present or in near future, extremely low threshold is needed to constrain $\nu_{a}$MM efficiently compared to the E$ \nu $ES experiments.
-However, the atomic effects like the Migdal effect~\cite{Ibe:2017yqa} may significantly affect the results, which need further research in the future.
+\item It has been shown in Figure~\ref{constraints:AMM} that the constraints of the $\nu_{a}$MM can hardly reach the parameter space of the Xenon1T excess using the considered experimental scenarios.
+Therefore in Figure~\ref{req:detector} we further illustrate the requirements of different target materials to reach the $\nu_{a}$MM sensitivity with $\mu_{\nu_{l}}=10^{-11}\mu_B$ (90\%C.L.) as functions of the exposure and detection threshold.
+It is clearly that within the feasible exposure range at present or in the near future, extremely low threshold is needed to efficiently constrain the $\nu_{a}$MM compared to the E$ \nu $ES experiments.
+However, the atomic effects studied in Refs.~\cite{Ge:2021snv,Roberts:2016xfw,Catena:2019gfa,Kouzakov:2011vx} may significantly affect the results, which need further research in the future.
+An extremely large exposure may also help to keep the threshold in a practical range, which is considered in Ref.~\cite{Ye:2021zso}.

 \end{itemize}